simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 which should contain one command line option/argument per line.
 (To prevent this, insert a `--` argument before.)

+# MOUSE

+In most modern terminals, you can navigate through the screens with a mouse or touchpad:

+- Use mouse wheel or trackpad to scroll lists up and down
+- Left click on list items to go deeper (like the `RIGHT` key)
+- Left click on the left-most column go back (like the `LEFT` key).

 # KEYS

+Keyboard gives more control.

 `?` shows a help dialog listing all keys.
 (Some of these also appear in the quick help at the bottom of each screen.)